c0ntax/cruk-pattern-library/README.md

 As this repository is both code and documentation when working on a new pattern the pull request to include it should have both [Browser &amp; Device tested](http://crukorg.github.io/cruk-pattern-library/browser-support) code along with documentation for the new component.

+You can view the pattern library itself at [http://crukorg.github.io/cruk-pattern-library/](http://crukorg.github.io/cruk-pattern-library/).

 ## Documentation